 But Peter and John replied, "Do you think God wants us to obey you rather than him?
 We cannot stop telling about everything we have seen and heard."

 — Acts 4:13-20 NLT

 Threatened and told to stop preaching and sharing Jesus, the apostles had a very simple answer: "We can't stop!"
 Then they gave the council two powerful reasons why they couldn't and wouldn't stop proclaiming Jesus.
-First, their allegiance was to God and what God wanted them to do, not what the ruling council wanted them to do.
+First, their allegiance was to God and what God wanted them to do, not to what the ruling council wanted them to do.
 They were committed to living out the mission of God to reach all people with the message of Jesus.
 Second, they had seen and heard things that were impossible not to tell.
 The gospel is more than Good News; it is great news that is uncontainable.
 When people hear this Good News and then experience Jesus' presence and power in their lives, they cannot keep it to themselves.
-So, with whom are you, and with whom am I, going to share the Good News this week?
+So, with whom are you — and with whom am I — going to share the Good News this week?

 Related Scripture Readings

 - John 3:16-17

 Other Devotionals from Heartlight for Tuesday, March 1, 2022

 About This Devotional